 *Common Likert Scale

 The following scale with descriptions will be used at each stage and evaluation point of a faculty member’s career, whether tenure-track or non-tenure track: annual evaluations, pre-tenure, tenure, promotion, and post-tenure.
-Noteworthy achievement as referenced in BOR Policy is reflective of a 4 or 5 on the common Likert Scale below.
 Deficient and unsatisfactory as referenced throughout this document is reflective of a 1 or a 2 on the common Likert Scale below.

 Exemplary (5): Rating for faculty whose performance far exceeds requirements in principal professional responsibilities on a consistent basis.
 Normally reserved for those few individuals whose performance is outstanding to all.